bruensicke/theme_whitelabel/README.md

-# Whitelabel webfront
+# Theme Whitelabel

 This is a theme used for various web applications running CakePHP 1.3.
 It can be easily customized to a certain Corporate Identity.
 It goals include:

 **Assume nothing:** The Whitelabel theme should work without any additional content available.

-**Keep it flexible:** The Whitelabel theme should be flexible in a way that changing some colors, some margins or settings it is possible to achieve a complete different look & feel.
+**Keep it flexible:** The Whitelabel theme should be flexible in a way that by changing some colors, some margins or settings it is possible to achieve a complete different look & feel.
 It can be a starting point for different branded themes.

 **Keep it lightweight:** The Underlying markup is lightweight, easy to transform and free of markup-overhead just to produce more visually appealing results.
 The markup should treat the content with respect and work without the inclusion of tons of libraries.